What type of art was created during the Contemporary art movement?

 A Tapestry of Identity

-Njideka Akunyili Crosby’s “Something Split and New” serves as a contemporary tapestry, weaving together themes of identity and cultural hybridity.
-Akunyili Crosby’s has a deeply personal connection to the artwork, which reflects her Nigerian heritage and experiences as an immigrant.
-The intricate layers of the piece become a visual narrative with the complex interplay of cultural influences that shape the artist’s identity.
+Njideka Akunyili Crosby’s “Something Split and New” serves as a contemporary tapestry, weaving together themes of identity and a hybrid culture.
+Akunyili Crosby has a deeply personal connection to the artwork, which reflects her Nigerian heritage and experiences as an immigrant.
+The piece almost has hints of a collage artwork which gives it that “patchwork” feel alluding to the composition of her native and immigrant experiences.

 Balloon Dog by Jeff Koons